Conflux-Chain/conflux-documentation/docs/general/conflux-basics/spaces.md

 2. Another method is to use the built-in event system.
 If a contract in one space generates an event, a contract in another space can listen to the event by setting the address of the listening contract in the event data.
 3. An advanced method is to use **`On-chain Message Passing`** to exchange messages between spaces.

-## **How To Choose**
+## **Which To Choose**

-Conflux CoreSpace is a native space that supports **`contract sponsorship`** and **`has more network capacity (higher TPS)`**, but requires unique Base32 addresses, RPC, SDK, etc. Therefore, if you want to develop a brand new project, you can choose the CoreSpace and the users of the project can interact with the project by paying no gas fee.
+Conflux Core Space is a native space that supports **`contract sponsorship`** and **`has more network capacity (higher TPS)`**, but requires unique Base32 addresses, RPC, SDK, etc. Therefore, if you want to develop a brand new project, you can choose the Core Space and the users of the project can interact with the project by paying no gas fee.

 If you want to deploy an Ethereum project to take advantage of Conflux's high performance and low cost in order to reduce user costs, you can choose eSpace.
 The project can be deployed directly without any modification.
 If you are a skilled Ethereum engineer, you can also choose eSpace directly and use the tools and SDKs that you are familiar with to get started quickly.